dawelab/Ab10-Assembly/9-Complementation_analysis/README.md

 We studied how nanopore and pacbio assemblies complemented each other in repetitive and heterozygous area.
-The complementation test was performed by comparing the relative position of ont and pacbio contig assembly gaps to the final assembly.
+The complementation examination was performed by comparing the relative position of ont and pacbio contig assembly gaps to the final assembly.
+Length distribution of nanopore and pacbio reads mapped to these gaps were compared.

 Tandemly repeated areas by chromosome self-alignment with minimap2 (v2.17; -PD -k19 -w19 -m200) and heterozygous regions by manual inspection using Bionano Access software.